ontola/libro/README.md

 ## Contributing
 All tests and linters will be run automatically as a pre-commit hook.
 - `yarn run build` to generate all the build files under `/dist`
 - `yarn run lint` to run the ES linter.
-We use the [Airbnb React Styleguide](https://github.com/airbnb/javascript/tree/master/react) (read it!) and [jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y) as linters.
+See .eslintrc for the plugins and exceptions to the recommended set used.
 - `yarn run lint:style` to run the SASS linter.
 - `yarn run test` to run all tests.
 - `yarn run secure` to run security test.